PingerSurprise/VrcLovenseConnect/README.md

 # Toy Setup
 There are currently two protocols available for VRCLovenseConnect: "Lovense" and "Buttplug".

-When your toys are connected, simply launch the program after VRChat is open.
+When your toys are connected, simply launch the program after loading your avatar.

 ## Buttplug.io
 Simply connect your toys to your PC through a cable or Bluetooth.
 Lovense toys should work with basic features in this protocol too.